Space management

 Through our conscientious work, we make a significant contribution to the successful acquisition and use of land that is of crucial importance for important infrastructural, ecological and urban development projects.

-The Land Administration department is also responsible for all legal steps in connection with the exercise of the right of first refusal.
-This includes communicating and negotiating with the parties involved, processing the notarized acquisition and, if necessary, enforcing claims in court.
+The Land Administration department is responsible for all legal steps in connection with the exercise of the right of first refusal.
+This includes communicating and negotiating with the parties involved, processing the notarized purchase and, if necessary, enforcing the claims in court.

 If, for example, land or parts of land that are not owned by the city are required for the construction of a road in Jena, it may be necessary to conclude a building permit agreement .
 The construction measures usually serve to expand and improve the city's infrastructure in order to meet the needs of the general public.